aasanchez/ev-protocols/website/docs/ocpi/06-modules/02-credentials/01-intro.md

 The credentials module is used to exchange the credentials token that has to be used by parties for authorization of requests.

-Every OCPI request is required to contain a credentials token in the [HTTP Authorization header](/ocpi/04-transport-and-format/01-json-http-implementation-guide.md#authorization-header).
+Every OCPI request is required to contain a credentials token in the
+\<\</docs/ocpi/04-transport-and-format/01-json-http-implementation-guide.md#authorization-header,HTTP Authorization
+header\>\>.